axelquack/dotfiles-macos/README.md

 # My macOS Dotfiles

 Welcome to my personal collection of dotfiles and setup scripts for macOS, available at [github.com/axelquack/dotfiles-macos](https://github.com/axelquack/dotfiles-macos).
-This repository contains configurations for Zsh, Starship, various development tools, and system preferences, aiming for a productive command-line environment.
+This repository contains configurations for Zsh, Starship, various development tools, system preferences, and setup automation, aiming for a productive command-line environment.

 ## Overview